fhamborg/NewsMTSC/READMEpypi.md

 cases, as demonstrated by the following simplistic example: "I like Bert, but I hate Robert."

-We designed NewsSentiment to serve as an easy-to-use wrapper around the sophisticated GRU-TSC model, which was trained on the NEWSMTSC dataset consisting of more than 10k labeled sentences sampled from political news articles.
+We designed NewsSentiment to serve as an easy-to-use wrapper around the sophisticated GRU-TSC model, which was trained on the NewsMTSC dataset consisting of more than 10k labeled sentences sampled from political news articles.
 More information on the dataset and the model can be found [here](https://aclanthology.org/2021.eacl-main.142.pdf).
 The dataset, the model, and its source code can be viewed in our [GitHub repository](https://github.com/fhamborg/NewsMTSC).